-75. The named Plaintiffs challenge a policy and practice by the Defendants that is generally applicable to the class as a whole.
-That policy and practice operates to exclude class members from enrollment in their local high school and instead funnels them to an adult, off-site, non-credit, English-only program.

-76. Defendants have acted or refused to act on grounds that apply generally to the class, making final injunctive and corresponding declaratory relief appropriate with regard to the class as a whole.
+- 119. The named Plaintiffs challenge a policy and practice by the Defendants that is generally applicable to the class as a whole.
+That policy and practice operates to exclude class members from enrollment in their local public school alongside their peers. - 120.
+Defendants have acted or refused to act on grounds that apply generally to the class, making final injunctive and corresponding declaratory relief appropriate with regard to the class as a whole.